If you’ve flipped through a magazine or browsed social media platforms lately, chances are you’ve stumbled upon a slick-looking infographic.

 - Add short explanations or bullet points that explain your chart or graph.
 It also makes sense to add additional data that you cannot include in your visual.

 - Avoid multiple data points that will be difficult for your audience to interpret.
-For example, bar charts should have fewer bars as much as possible, and line graphs should have no more than four lines.
+For example, bar charts should have as few bars as possible, and line graphs should have no more than four lines.

 - As much as possible, do not use scatter plots and stacked bar charts, particularly if you have a non-scientific audience.